mkg20001/bf-improved/README.md

 ## How

-BFM is a JS based language that makes brainfuck development easier.
+BFM is a JS based language that makes brainfuck development easier

+Additionally this CLI features a brainfuck runtime and a brainfuck2c compiler

 ## Examples